kivy/pyjnius/docs/source/api.rst

 .. class:: JavaStaticField

-    Reflection of a static Java field
+    Reflection of a static Java field.

 .. class:: JavaMultipleMethod